 The legal battle for equality continued with the passage of the 14th and 15th Amendments, but unfavorable Supreme Court decisions, Jim Crow laws, separate-but-equal policies and a campaign of terrorism carried out by the KKK and allied groups, made sure that African Americans would not easily achieve their real freedom in the Southern states.
 Moreover, those who migrated to the North quickly realized they had not reached the promised land and continued to face discriminatory practices in housing and employment.
 Those that had migrated to the West, however, fared better.
 Finally, in 1954, the Brown v.
 School Board of Topeka, Kansas, decision declared segregation to be unconstitutional.

 Despite the hardships, many native-born African Americans succeeded in almost all occupations.
-And, like all other ethnic and cultural groups that made a life for themselves and their families in America, the native-born African Americans have made—and continue to make—a vital contribution to our nation’s growth.
+And, like all other ethnic and cultural groups who made a life for themselves and their families in America, the native-born African Americans have made—and continue to make—a vital contribution to our nation’s growth.
 (Text and photographs from the Americans All Classroom Resources.)